-The Art and Visual Culture Department resides in the James F. Miller Fine Arts Center on the Keck Campus of Linfield College.
-This new facility offers students beautiful studios and work spaces.
+The Art Department resides in the James F. Miller Fine Arts Center on the Keck Campus of Linfield College.
+This facility offers students beautiful studios and work spaces.

 The department offers courses in foundations (AAVC 100, 101, 120), drawing, painting, printmaking, photography, alternative and electronic media, sculpture, ceramics, and ceramic sculpture.
 Regularly offered art history courses cover a range of topics including non-Western visual cultures, modern and postmodern art, and the history of photography.
 The department also has several non-traditional studio offerings, such as a course in alternative media, which deals with performance art, conceptual art and video.
 Additional studio offerings include electronic media and digital photography.